sheldonucr/ee260_lab/lab2/README.md

 * Summary of what you learned thru this lab (One paragraph)

-* An inverter layout in Fig. 51.
+* Your inverter layout in Fig. 51.

-* An DRC Result with no errors in Fig 54.
+* An DRC Result with `no errors` for your inverter layout in Fig 54.

-* and LVS Result with `CLEAN` in Fig 63.
+* and LVS Result with `CLEAN` for your inverter layout in Fig 63.

 * Some of the issues if you have (One paragraph)